Bee Season (film)

-Bee Season is a 2005 American drama film adaptation of the 2000 novel of the same name by Myla Goldberg.
+Bee Season is a 2005 American drama film adaptation of the 2000 novel by Myla Goldberg.
 The film was directed by Scott McGehee and David Siegel and written by Naomi Foner Gyllenhaal.
 It stars Richard Gere and Juliette Binoche.

 Plot

 Saul Naumann is a somewhat controlling Jewish husband and father.
 A Religious Studies professor at UC Berkeley, Saul wrote his graduate thesis on the Kabbalah.
 Because he was a devout Jew, his wife Miriam converted to Judaism when they married, and he nurtured his son Aaron as a traditional studious Jew like himself.
 When daughter Eliza wins her class spelling bee, they embark on a course of Kabbalah study to help her win.
 The film follows the family and the spiritual quests upon which they journey, in large part because of Saul: Miriam's attempt to make herself whole, Aaron's religious uncertainty, and Eliza's desire to be closer to her father.

 Miriam lives a secret life throughout her entire marriage to Saul, trying to fulfill the religious idea she learned from him, tikkun olam, or "repairing the world" and "reuniting its shards."
 In momentary flashbacks by Miriam, we glimpse a scene of a crashed car with shattered glass, apparently the basis of an underlying hurt she has been suffering since childhood, perhaps the death of her parents.
 The beautiful life she had before the accident, symbolized by the kaleidoscope she always carried as a child, through which she was presented with its beautiful view of the world, is suddenly shattered when the accident occurred.
 Thereafter, seeking to restore the broken shards, Miriam compulsively creates beautiful light gathering objects (sometimes stealing them) and storing them in a secret warehouse.

 Saul's son, Aaron, grows unsure of the Judaism foisted on him by his father, and in trying to find a faith he personally believes in, he becomes a Hare Krishna after meeting a woman named Chali in the park.
 For Eliza, her experience begins with a desire to be as close to her father as Aaron is; the two would often have discussions about Judaism and play music together.
 Saul's graduate thesis on Kabbalah writer Abraham Abulafia (who believed that careful analysis of words could lead to contact with God) brings Saul and Eliza closer together when Saul learns Eliza has won the district spelling bee.